981213/mtk_uartboot/README.md

   -a, --aarch64
           Whether this is an aarch64 payload
   -f, --fip <FIP>
           Path to an FIP payload.
-When using MTK BL2 built with UART download support --brom-load-baudrate <BROM_LOAD_BAUDRATE>
+Use this to start an FIP using MTK BL2 built with UART download support --brom-load-baudrate <BROM_LOAD_BAUDRATE>
           Baud rate for loading bootrom payload [default: 460800] --bl2-load-baudrate <BL2_LOAD_BAUDRATE>